-- (b) Whenever the commission shall have reason to believe that there has been a failure to perform according to the conditions imposed, or the representations or commitments made by the petitioner, the commission shall issue and serve upon the party or person bound by the conditions, representations, or commitments, an order to show cause why the property should not revert to its former land use classification or be changed to a more appropriate classification.
-The commission shall serve the order to show cause in writing by registered or certified mail with return receipt requested at least thirty days before the hearing.
-A copy shall be also sent to all parties in the boundary amendment proceedings.
-The order to show cause shall include: - (1) A statement of the date, time, place, and nature of the hearing; - (2) A description and a map of the property to be affected; - (3) A statement of the legal authority under which the hearing is to be held; - (4) The specific sections of the statutes, or rules, or both, involved; and - (5) A statement that any party may retain counsel if the party so desires. - (c) The commission shall conduct a hearing on an order to show cause in accordance with the requirements of subchapter 7, where applicable.
+- (1) A statement of the date, time, place, and nature of the hearing; - (2) A description and a map of the property to be affected; - (3) A statement of the legal authority under which the hearing is to be held; - (4) The specific sections of the statutes, or rules, or both, involved; and - (5) A statement that any party may retain counsel if the party so desires. - (c) The commission shall conduct a hearing on an order to show cause in accordance with the requirements of subchapter 7, where applicable.
 Any procedure in an order to show cause hearing may be modified or waived by stipulation of the parties and informal disposition may be made in any case by stipulation, agreed settlement, consent order, or default. - (d) Post hearing procedures shall conform to subchapter 7 or subchapter 9.
-Decisions and orders shall be issued in accordance with subchapter 7 or subchapter 9. - (e) The commission shall amend its decision and order to incorporate the order to show cause by including the reversion of the property to its former land use classification or to a more appropriate classification.

-(f) Fees for a motion for order to show cause will be borne by the movant pursuant to section 15-15-45.1 herein.
-However, should the motion for order to show cause be granted, any further fees for proceedings arising from the motion shall be borne by the party upon which the order to show cause has been issued.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS §\$205-1, 205-7) (Imp: HRS §\$91-2, 205-4, 205-12, 205-17)
+Decisions and orders shall be issued in accordance with subchapter 7 or subchapter 9. - (e) The commission shall amend its decision and order to incorporate the order to show cause by including the reversion of the property to its former land use classification or to a more appropriate classification. - (f) Fees for a Motion for order to show cause will be born by the Movant pursuant to section 15-15-45.1 herein.
+However, should the Motion for Order to Show cause be granted, any further fees for proceedings arising from the Motion shall be born by the party upon which the order to show cause has been issued.
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7)

-\$15-15-94 Modification or deletion of conditions or orders. (a) If a petitioner, pursuant to this subsection, desires to have a modification or deletion of a condition that was imposed by the commission, or imposed pursuant to section 15-15-90(e) or (f), or modification of the commission's order, the petitioner shall file a motion in accordance with section 15-15-70 and serve a copy on all parties to the boundary amendment proceeding in which the condition was imposed or in which the order was issued, and to any person that may have a property interest in the subject property as recorded in the county's real property tax records at the time that the motion is filed.

-- (b) For good cause shown, the commission may act to modify or delete any of the conditions imposed or modify the commission's order. - (c) Any modification or deletion of conditions or modifications to the commission's order shall follow the procedures set forth in subchapter 11.
-[Eff 10/27/86; am and comp 8/16/97; am and comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$205-4)
+- §15-15-94 Modification or deletion of conditions or orders. (a) If a petitioner, pursuant to this subsection, desires to have a modification or deletion of a condition that was imposed by the commission, or imposed pursuant to section 15-15-90(e) or (f), or modification of the commission's order, the petitioner shall file a motion in accordance with section 15-15-70 and serve a copy to all parties to the boundary amendment proceeding in which the condition was imposed or in which the order was issued, and to any person that may have a property interest in the subject property as recorded in the county's real property tax records at the time that the motion is filed. - (b) For good cause shown, the commission may act to modify or delete any of the conditions imposed or modify the commission's order. - (c) Any modification or deletion of conditions or modifications to the commission's order shall follow the procedures set forth in subchapter 11.
+[Eff 10/27/86; am and comp 8/16/97; am and comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §205-4)